 You must complete lines A and B and Part I. If your FUTA tax (line 6) is over \$100, you must also complete Part II.
-Please remember to sign the return.
+Please remember to sign Form 940-EZ.

-Employer's name, address, and employer identification number (EIN).
-If you are not using a preaddressed Form 940-EZ, type or print your name, trade name, address, and EIN on the form.
+Employer's name, address, calendar year, and employer identification number (EIN).
+If you are not using a preaddressed Form 940-EZ, type or print your name, trade name, address, calendar tax year, and EIN on the form.
+Enter your name, address, calendar tax year, and EIN here, even if you must complete Form 940-V(EZ), Payment Voucher.
+If you are using a preaddressed Form 940-EZ and your address as shown is incorrect, cross it out and make the necessary corrections.

-If you do not have an EIN, apply for one on Form SS-4, Application for Employer Identification Number.
-If you do not have an EIN by the time a return is due, write "Applied for" and the date you applied for the number.
+Employer identification number (EIN).
+If you do not have an EIN, you can apply for one on Form SS-4, Application for Employer Identification Number, or by visiting the IRS website at www.irs.gov/smallbiz.
+If you do not have an EIN by the time your return is due, write "Applied For" and the date you applied in the space shown for the number.

-Line A. Enter the amount of your state unemployment contributions for 2000 that you paid by January 31, 2001 (or February 12, 2001, if that is your Form 940-EZ due date).
-If your state has given you a 0% experience rate so there are no required contributions, enter "0% rate".
+Line A. Enter the amount of your state unemployment contributions for 2004 that you paid by January 31, 2005 (or February 10, 2005, if that is your Form 940-EZ due date).
+If your state has given you a zero percent experience rate so there are no required contributions, enter "0% Rate."

 Line B(1).
-Enter the state where you pay state unemployment contributions.
-If you pay to more than one state, you must file Form 940.
+Enter the state where you paid state unemployment contributions.
+If you paid to more than one state, you must file Form 940.